History Graduate Field Handbook

 Student Progress Review

 The Student Progress Review (SPR) supports regular communication including written feedback between students and their advisors, requiring research degree students and their Special Committee to have at least one formal conversation each year about academic progress, accomplishments, and plans.
 Students complete a form describing milestones completed, accomplishments, challenges and plans.
 The Special Committee chair responds in writing and indicates whether the student’s progress is excellent, satisfactory, needs improvement, or is unsatisfactory.
-Students will receive a link to the SPR from the GFA in April to be completed by early May.
+Students will receive a link to the SPR from the GFA in March to be completed by April 1st.
 First-year students are not required to fill out the SPR.

 History has two venues where members of the department present and discuss work in progress.
 The Graduate History Colloquium is organized by the Graduate History Association and the Comparative History Colloquium by faculty, but both is attended by both graduate students as well as faculty